pamella-miranda/BioProEV/README.md

 file_name 		     : Name of the output file
 ```

-* check the outcome datatable for the threshold, it usually works best with rounded values (i.e. 0.6, not 0.63), also the decimals will depend on the number of samples.
+&nbsp;&nbsp;\* check the outcome datatable for the threshold, it usually works best with rounded values (i.e. 0.6, not 0.63), also the decimals will depend on the number of samples.

 *